 When it comes to LEGO, the name Galidor is used as a synonym for failure.
 The theme was backed by a huge promotional push (TV show, games, McDonald's promo) and comprised a line of "standard" action figures with interchangeable limbs, which is where the construction part ended.
 While the toys weren't bad for average action figures, the series was met with scorn for doing away with LEGO's traditional building system and utilizing extremely specialized parts, and is considered to be their biggest bomb.

 Another, short lived dork age occurred in 2009 with the G3.5 toy line, which limited the ponies to just seven characters alone (dubbed the "Core 7") and changed their designs to having large heads and hooves, but small bodies.
 The Core 7 was barely tolerated when it still had the typical G3 design, though fans were left with a sour taste as many ponies (including the Ensemble Darkhorse's that are Minty and Star Catcher) were shoved aside and personalities were changed for the remaining ponies, but the redesign is really when the Dork Age set in.
-This awkward period ended in October 2010 when Hasbro switched to Lauren Faust's designs, although your mileage may vary with the Generation 4 toys...
+This awkward period ended in October 2010 when Hasbro switched to Lauren Faust's designs for the upcoming My Little Pony: Friendship Is Magic television series, although your mileage may vary with the Generation 4 toys...

 And following on Sgt.
 Savage was G.I.
 Joe Extreme, where the toys had Liefeldian proportions and designs and articulation was reduced down to five points.
 While Sgt.
 Savage changed the scale somewhat it still kept most of the traditional Joe articulation and sculpting style intact, while Extreme was a blatant Follow the Leader to The Dark Age of Comic Books.